W. H. Berry: Biography

 Berry was born in London.
-At the age of 14 he was apprenticed to the theatre booking-agency Keith, Prowse and Co., through which he had access to free seats for West End plays and musical shows.
-He became fascinated with the theatre, and got a job as assistant business manager to the actor-manager Wilson Barrett at the old Globe Theatre.
+At the age of 14 he was apprenticed to the theatrical booking agency Keith, Prowse and Co., which gave him access to free seats for West End plays and musical shows.
+He developed a strong interest in the theatre, and got a job as assistant business manager to the actor-manager Wilson Barrett at the old Globe Theatre.
 In 1898, Barrett gave up the Globe, and left England to tour Australia, leaving Berry unemployed.
-He took a job in a factory, where his colleagues found him so entertaining that he was quickly in demand at local dinners and concerts, and was able to give up the factory job.
+He took a job in a factory where his colleagues found him entertaining, leading to his frequent appearances at local dinners and concerts.
 While still at the factory, he met Kitty Hanson, a typist, whom he married.

 Berry developed his professional skills performing as a concert artist in the winter and a pierrot with seaside concert parties in the summer.
-His wife abandoned typing and went into the theatrical profession with him.
+His wife left her work as a typist and joined him in theatrical performances.
 At one of his concert engagements George Grossmith Jr. and Ivan Caryll saw him and were impressed enough to invite Berry and his wife to join the cast of a forthcoming musical comedy to be presented by George Edwardes.
 Berry appeared with Lily Elsie in The Merry Widow, in 1907; his burlesque dance with Gabrielle Ray was one of the hits of the show.

 After this, Berry was seen in a string of shows including Havana (1908), A Waltz Dream (1908), The Dollar Princess (1909), The Count of Luxembourg (1911), Gipsy Love (1912), High Jinks (1916), and his greatest success, The Boy (1917), in which he played Mr. Meebles, the respectable magistrate who finds himself at the centre of farcical uproar.
 In 1920, he starred in The Naughty Princess and as Dipper Twigg in The Golden Moth at the Adelphi Theatre, London.
 He played Christian Velt in Lilac Time in several revivals in the 1920s and 1930s.
 He appeared in Princess Charming in 1926.

 As one of the earliest broadcasters, Berry first appeared on radio in 1922 in the BBC's first months.
 Among his radio achievements, The Times singled out his later broadcast as Mr. Micawber in 1938.
 He also appeared in variety.

 Kitty Berry died in 1947.
 At the age of 77, Berry married Agnes Lyndon, who had nursed him through a serious illness.
 Berry died at his home in Herne Bay on the coast of Kent, at the age of 81.